danushvithiyarth/ArgoCd-project-CD_Process/README.md

 Helm - Package manager for Kubernetes (used for installing ArgoCD, Prometheus, and Grafana)

 Nginx Ingress Controller - To manage ingress traffic

+Hostinger - DNS provider (used to purchase and configure "danushvithiyarth.in")

 Prometheus & Grafana - Monitoring and visualization of Kubernetes metrics